tomhennigan/flood-hack/README.md

 You need:

 * Twitter API Details
-* Three files in pusher/input/:
+* Three files in `pusher/input/`:
-    * users.txt: Tab separated txt file containing a list of twitter usernames and nearby victim counts
+    * `users.txt`: Tab separated txt file containing a list of twitter usernames and nearby volunteer counts.
-    * messages.txt: A txt file listing messages templates with two "%s" for replacing with twitter username and victim counts
+    * `messages.txt`: A txt file listing messages templates with two "%s" for replacing with twitter username and volunteer counts.
-    * blacklist.txt: Users you don't want to send to.
+    * `blacklist.txt`: Users you don't want to send to.
 Successfully sent messages will have usernames added here.

 ```bash
 ./run.sh \